 Task versioning for Build and Release definitions

-We’ve given you control over the major version of a task that you run in your build or release.
-This change will result in fewer unpredictable errors that were caused by automatic updates to the agent and task version.
+We have given you control over the major version of a task that you run in your build or release.
+This change results in fewer unpredictable errors that are caused by automatic updates to the agent and task version.
 You now specify the major version of the task on the Build tab of your definition, or on the Environments tab of your release definition.

 When a minor version is released (for example, 1.2 to 1.3), you get that change automatically in your build.
 But if a new major version is released (for example 2.0), then your build stays locked to version 1.3 until you edit the definition and manually change to the new major version.
 A flag in the build definition alerts you to new major versions.